codecheckers/codecheckers.github.io/nl-workshop1.md

 ---
 layout: page
-title: CODECHECK NL Workshop 1
+title: CODECHECK NL Workshop for Engineering Sciences
 permalink: /nl-workshop1/
 ---

-## Codecheck workshop for enginnering sciences: Call for papers/projects and code

 ### Are you a researcher in engineering interested in reproducible code and Open Science?
 We have the perfect opportunity for you!

-As part of our newly launched NWO project CHECK-NL, we are looking for researchers from the field of engineering at a Dutch knowledge institution or university who would like their papers or projects to be “codechecked” during a live, one-day code-checking workshop on 30th May 2024, at the X-building in TU Delft.
+As part of our newly launched NWO project CHECK-NL, **we are looking for researchers from the field of engineering at a Dutch knowledge institution or university who would like their papers or projects to be “codechecked” during a live, one-day code-checking workshop on 30th May 2024**, at the X-building in TU Delft.
 A codecheck is a light-touch independent peer review to check that your code and data can generate the computational results in your paper or project (see more details [here](https://codecheck.org.uk/process/)).